 Are these panels made in China or any other Country outside of our own.
+Written response: DUPLICATE SEE QUESTION 6

 Will you explain where the components will be built since construction materials from China are constructed using the most toxic methods of any form of energy?